Nicolaus Copernicus: Name

 The surname Kopernik, Copernik, Koppernigk, in various spellings, is recorded in Kraków from c.
 1350, apparently given to people from the village of Koperniki (prior to 1845 rendered Kopernik, Copernik, Copirnik, and Koppirnik) in the Duchy of Nysa, 10 km south of Nysa, and now 10 km north of the Polish-Czech border.
 Nicolaus Copernicus's great-grandfather is recorded as having received citizenship in Kraków in 1386.
 The toponym Kopernik (modern Koperniki) has been variously tied to the Polish word for "dill" (koper) and the German word for "copper" (Kupfer).
-(Note: These interpretations date to the dispute about Copernicus's (Polish vs. German) ethnicity, which had been open since the 1870s, and the "copper" vs. "dill" interpretations go back to the 19th century (Magazin für die Literatur des Auslandes, 1875, 534 f), but the dispute became virulent again in the 1960s, culminating in a controversy between E. Mosko ("copper") and S. Rospond ("dill") in 1963–64, summarized by Zygmunt Brocki, "Wsrôd publikacji o etymologii nazwiska Mikotaja Kopernika ["Some Publications on the Etymology of the Surname of Nicholaus Copernicus"], Komunikaty mazur.-warm., 1970.)
+(Note: These interpretations date to the dispute about Copernicus's (Polish vs. German) ethnicity, which had been open since the 1870s, and the "copper" vs. "dill" interpretations go back to the 19th century (Magazin für die Literatur des Auslandes, 1875, 534 f), but the dispute became virulent again in the 1960s, culminating in a controversy between E. Mosko ("copper") and S. Rospond ("dill") in 1963–64, summarized by Zygmunt Brocki, "Wśród publikacji o etymologii nazwiska Mikołaja Kopernika ["Among the publications on the etymology of the name of Nicholas Copernicus"], Komunikaty mazur.-warm., 1970.)
 The suffix -nik (or plural, -niki) denotes a Slavic and Polish agent noun.

 As was common in the period, the spellings of both the toponym and the surname vary greatly.
 Copernicus "was rather indifferent about orthography".
 During his childhood, about 1480, the name of his father (and thus of the future astronomer) was recorded in Thorn as Niclas Koppernigk.

 At Kraków he signed himself, in Latin, Nicolaus Nicolai de Torunia (Nicolaus, son of Nicolaus, of Toruń).
 (Note: "In the [enrollment] documents still in existence we find the entry: Nicolaus Nicolai de Torunia.")
 At Bologna, in 1496, he registered in the Matricula Nobilissimi Germanorum Collegii, resp.
 Annales Clarissimae Nacionis Germanorum, of the Natio Germanica Bononiae, as Dominus Nicolaus Kopperlingk de Thorn – IX grosseti.
 At Padua he signed himself "Nicolaus Copernik", later "Coppernicus".
 The astronomer thus Latinized his name to Coppernicus, generally with two "p"s (in 23 of 31 documents studied), but later in life he used a single "p".
 On the title page of De revolutionibus, Rheticus published the name (in the genitive, or possessive, case) as "Nicolai Copernici".